curroramos/DRONING/Exhibition/README.md

    pip install mediapipe
    ```

-3. Connect your webcam and ensure that it is functioning correctly.

-4. Connect to the drone's camera through the appropriate network connection and ensure it is accessible.
+3. Connect the computer to the drone's wifi.

 5. Once the dependencies are installed and the camera connections are established, you are ready to use the hand detection and drone control system.